College of Letters & Science

 Students who declare the chemistry major after taking Chem 327 may count Chem 327 toward the major instead of Chem 329.

-Chemical Engineering 310 may be taken in place of Chem 561.
+Chemical and Biological Engineering 310 may be taken in place of Chem 561.

 F. Additional course work (5 cr)

 Chosen from any 500–600 level course in chemistry, biochemistry, and/or environmental chemistry and technology.
 Some 500- to 600-level courses in chemical engineering count for this requirement.
 The extra credits associated with 116 and 565 count toward the 5 credits.